vega/altair/doc/user_guide/customization.rst

       y='value:Q'
   )

-Therefore, it is often preferred to set the width of the chart relative to the number of distinct categories using  ``Step``, which you can can see an example of a few charts down.
+Therefore, it is often preferred to set the width of the entire chart relative to the number of distinct categories using :class:`Step`, which you can can see an example of a few charts down.

 .. _customization-chart-size: